 Using the term ‘Konkani’ is a fairly broad way of describing the cuisine of the region within Maharashtra which is divided into regions of Konkan, Pune, Nagpur, Nashik, Aurangabad and Amravati.
 Which are diverse in so many ways given their techniques of cooking, ingredients used and also local produce that is commonly grown and cooked with in every area.
 Coconut is a staple in the kokan region and even coconut oil makes an appearance in many curries cooked locally.
 The combination of spicy, sweet, salty and sour all at once, when you taste a gravy makes it moreish.
 Maharashtrian food is always an inclusion of a balanced meal including vegetables, protein, salad, breads to make it a wholesome meal.

 My recipe for a Bangdyache Kalwan/Spiced Mackerel Curry with tamarind, peppercorns and grated coconut is a combination of all these flavours.
 Using tirphal/ Sichuan peppercorns adds a lovely heat to the curry which is balanced by the tamarind and coconut.
+Taste as you go and check the strength of your tamarind paste so it isnt too overpowering.
 I think mackerel is such an underrated fish in Indian curries.
 Being an oily fish its perfect with spices and even great just pan fried with spices.
 Serve this curry with plain rice and some salad.